-Alignment or overuse problems of the knee structures can lead to strain, irritation, and/ or injury of the quadriceps muscle and tendon.
+Alignment or overuse problems of the knee structures can lead to strain, irritation, and/ or injury.
 This produces pain, weakness, and swelling of the knee joint.
+Patellar tendonitis (also known as jumper's knee) is a common overuse condition associated with running, repeated jumping and landing, and kicking.